SkymouseStudios/skymse-jekyll/_drafts/how-to-love-your-employees.md

 Overall, millennials value jobs that offer some sort of flexibility, decent pay and benefits, and bosses that actual care about them.
 I don't think that's ridiculous, far-fetched, or outlandish.

-Creating flexible options, leveraging little details that say "I care", and paying people fairly will be more than enough to create the foundation of your companies brand.
+Creating flexible options, leveraging little details that say "I care", and paying people fairly will be more than enough to create the foundation of your company's brand.
 Employees love the details.
 "Oh Ginny!
 You should come work for BLAH BLAH.
 They let you bring your dog to the office!".
 Making your job and company something that your employees want to tell the world about is all the marketing you really need to keep HR flooded with brilliant resumes.